-- Challenging your marketing concept
+- Challenge your marketing concept

-- Formulating a strategy
+- Formulate a strategy

-- Identifying who to target
+- Identify who to target

-- Why marketing plans often fail
+- Why Marketing Plans often fail

-- Simple approach to research as a tool
+- Simple approach to market research

-- Develop a measurable marketing plan
+- Develop measurable action plans

 - Understand the impact of PESTE factors

-- Identify a clear market gap
+- Identify and focus on a clear market gap